Talk Vinyl: Buying Classical Records, a Beginner's Guide, Part I

 Labels: Deutsche Grammophon, Angel, Columbia

-Amended 2/13: 1) an excellent link posted under the "Inner Label" Bullet; 2) Herbert von Karajan and Rudolf Kempe added to EMI.
+Amended 2/29: Horowitz, Stravinsky and Boulez added to Columbia 2/20: A lengthier discussion of EMI pianists and Beecham added; 2/13: 1) an excellent link posted under the "Inner Label" Bullet; 2) Herbert von Karajan and Rudolf Kempe added to EMI.

 Attention: This shall be a long-running series.
-To facilitate your viewing all Parts and all Record Labels, I have created a blog label Talk Buying Classical Music.
+To facilitate your viewing all Parts and all Record Labels, I have created a blog label Classical Music - Buying Records.
 Just click and all posts so far in the series shall appear.
 The blog label is also in the sidebar (roll down).

 Collecting Records is a Lifelong Hobby - for the vinyl junkie (less lofty but more appropriate name) there is nothing better than going through bins, frequently to the chagrin of significant others.
 There are different kinds of collectors - some only buy "collectible" items in demand that they know they can sell (for a profit); others just what they like (Like I, I hunt for particular artists, many obscure).
 There are a lot of well developed sites and societies for composers, but much less general information, understandable for the vast ocean that is Classical Music.
 This shall be a many-part series aimed at the beginner.
 I also came across this short article in goldmine magazine, but I think many of the prices quoted are seriously inflated.
 If you think collecting classical music can make you money, I'll tell you that is not so, unless you know what you are doing.